SfyXboh/Learning-with-Kernels/README.md

 ## Result
 ![Plot of kernel functions](output.png)

 *Figure 1: The result of the numerical experiment.
-The first two columns compares the fitted model (black line) with the target function (red line) when sample size $n = 100$.
+The first two columns compares the fitted model (black line) with the target function (red line) when sample size* $n = 100$*.
 The generated data points are displayed as black crosses.
 The last column shows the convergence rates (excess risk vs sample size) of the model when fitting the smooth and non-smooth target.
 The first row shows result using the exponential kernel; the second, Matérn with order 3; the third, Gaussian.*